What is Bowen Therapy?

 The Bowen moves are focused on crucial junctions of muscle, ligaments or tendons; nerve pathways; blood and lymph circulation.
 Blockages are freed; reconnections are made.
 Adhesions within the fibres in the fascia are released and the affected area can become more hydrated.
 This assists the structures housed within the fascia to function more effectively.
 Improved function in these structures leads to a better level of general health and decreased levels of pain.

 Bowen is a gentle therapy that does not require deep pressure.
-There is no manipulation or adjustment of hard tissue.
+There is no manipulation of soft or hard tissue.
 Most animals usually become very relaxed right away, and even fall asleep during the treatment.

 Rapid results are common.
 Most injuries and pain respond in 2 or 3 sessions, but there is no limit to the number of treatments an animal can receive.
 ‘Top up’ or maintenance treatments are of great benefit to help keeping the body in a state of optimal balance and to prevent re-injury.
 A treatment will take approximately 45 minutes.